Juul/freestore.cc/plugins/upstream/README.md

 The workers handle all processing individually.

+Inside a worker, filter, transform and endpoint plugins are chained by piping streams.

+Filter plugins:
+  checksummer: calculates checksum
+  virusscan: talks to avclam daemon

+The virusscan filter plugin will actually stop all processing, but the checksummer only appends some metadata to the returned files.

 The text below is out of date and needs updating.

 # About UpStream plugins #